 How a Smart Assistant App Turns Poker into a Math Problem

-Mastering basic poker theory is still essential, yet players have a new ace up their sleeve — an assistant app that reads the table in real time, calculates ranges, and suggests moves with precision no human can match.
+Mastering basic poker theory is still essential, yet players have a new ace up their sleeve — a poker cheating app that reads the table in real time, calculates ranges, and suggests moves with precision no human can match.
 It doesn’t play for you; it makes cold analytics clear and visual, freeing your focus for overall strategy.

 Why You Need a Poker Assistant